MileIQ Review 2026: Good for Solo Drivers, Not Built for Teams

 MileIQ performs well when it has an active internet connection.

-MileIQ’s offline functionality remains one of its biggest weaknesses, as it may lead to inaccurate mileage tracking.
-If you begin a trip without having an established internet connection, the trip may never be recorded at all.
+MileIQ’s offline functionality remains one of its biggest weaknesses, as it leads to inaccurate mileage tracking.
+If you begin a trip without an established internet connection, the trip may never be recorded at all.

 Without a reliable offline mode, MileIQ users might miss out on the opportunity to maximize mileage deductions.